everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Running this script will produce a Wasm component with a `subtract` name prefix and a hash, for example `subtract-j54di3rspj2eewjro4.wasm`.

 Wasmify is built on top of [ComponentizeJS][componentize-js], which ingests JavaScript source code and embeds SpiderMonkey in a Wasm component to run it.
-Embedding SpiderMonkey and running JavaScript code comes at a size and performance cost compared to languages that can compile to WebAssembly directly, but enables us to empower JavaScript developers to quickly get started with custom function writing.
+Embedding SpiderMonkey and running JavaScript code comes at a size and performance cost compared to languages that can compile to WebAssembly directly; however, it enables us to empower JavaScript developers to quickly get started with writing custom functions.
 See [Fast(er) JavaScript on WebAssembly: Portable Baseline Interpreter and Future Plans][javascript-webassembly-post] for more information.

 ### Python

-For this section on Python, we will use use [componentize-py][componentize-py] to generate a Wasm component.
+For writing a function in Python, we will use [componentize-py][componentize-py] to generate a Wasm component.
 If you're following along with the code examples, please run the [Python setup][python-setup] instructions.

 Our WIT interface defines a `multiply` function: